I enjoy writing on topics of spirituality, health, travel, insurance, and vegetarian cooking.

-We can point out to them how what they say affects us, but certainly we can’t change them.
-When we’ve had enough and blown our fuse, these bullies resort to blaming us for being overly-sensitive.
+We can point out to them how what they say affects us, but we certainly can’t change them.
+When we’ve had enough and blown our fuse, these bullies resort to blaming us for being overly sensitive.

-While big-mouth’s think they’re being helpful by offering unsolicited criticism or advice, we see it as dominance and disrespect.
+While big-mouths think they’re being helpful by offering unsolicited criticism or advice, we see it as dominance and disrespect.
 No one wants to live under the thumb of this type of person.
 So how do we deal with them?

-- Limit the amount of time they are in our domain.
+- Limit the amount of time they are in your domain.
 Never should we give big-mouths a key to our house or office, or welcome them for lengthy periods of time under our roof.
-During a visit, we can focus on activities where conversation, opinions and opportunity for criticism are minimized.
+During a visit, we can focus on activities where conversation, opinions, and opportunity for criticism are minimized.
 We can take them out, or arrange for another person to take over entertaining them, to give ourselves a break.

 - Keep opinions to a minimum.
 Be prepared, that if we do have an opinion and express it, we may get seven back from the big-mouth, telling us why ours is wrong.
 Don’t walk into a trap!

 - Listen.
 When sharing our point of view doesn’t work, or when it is thrown back in our face, we learn it is better to say nothing.
-If we instead, listen to the big-mouth’s banter for as long as we can (without exploding), nodding every now and then, we give her what she wants—an audience.
+If we instead, listen to the bigmouth’s banter for as long as we can (without exploding), nodding every now and then, we give her what she wants—an audience.
 Listening doesn’t give big-mouths something to fight about.
 We have to just make sure we don’t absorb the garbage and stress unknowingly being dumped on us.